 The keyboard should work up to 33 feet from the connected device, which is probably too far for anything besides the living room, but that's more than enough for setting up even the most complicated, ergonomically compliant home office.
 Arteck also promises solid endurance, rating it for up to 6 months on a single charge.
 The keyboard has a 24-month warranty, which one Amazon customer review says came in handy when key sensitivity issues arose; the company replaced the keyboard with a new one.

-Apple users should start here, as this keyboard isn't just designed for their needs, it matches them.
+Apple users should start here because this keyboard isn't just designed for their needs, it matches them.
 The Magic Keyboard is one of the best keyboards because it's a step up from the keyboards in the MacBooks made between 2016 and 2019, and it's pretty similar to the well-reviewed 16-inch MacBook Pro's keyboard — using a reliable scissor-switch mechanism and not the controversial butterfly-switch design.

 The Magic Keyboard is one of the smaller keyboards in this set, making it much easier to throw in your bag or use at a small desk.
 Apple also makes the Apple Magic Keyboard with Numeric Keypad, which has a full number-pad if you're OK with the larger size and do a lot of number-crunching.
 Both models feature a keyboard layout designed for use with Mac, making this one of the best picks on this board.
 It connects over Bluetooth.